RoyFBaltazar/BlogappAPI/README.md

 - blogRoute.put('/id/:id')
 Updates blog with id, parameter(String) id is needed to update blog
 - blogRoute.get('/id/:id')
-Returns blog associcated to id, parameter(String) id is required to find blog
+Returns blog associcated to id, parameter(String) id is required to find blog. onlyprivate blogs appear.
 - blogRoute.delete('/id/:id)
 Deletes blog associated with id, need a token for Authorization and parameter(string) id is required to delete blog